 Consistent with Delaware law for corporations having classified boards, the Certificate currently provides that directors may be removed from office only for cause and only by the affirmative vote of the holders of not less than 80% of the voting power of all outstanding shares of stock of our company entitled to vote generally in the election of at least a majority of the total voting power of the outstanding shares of our capital stock entitled to vote thereon, voting together as a single class.
-The amendment provides that, except for directors who were elected prior to our 2017 Annual Meeting, and any director appointed by the Board to replace any such director, directors who were elected prior to our 2017 Annual Meeting, and any director appointed by the Board to replace any such director, would continue to be removable only for cause by the required stockholder vote.
+The amendment provides that, except for directors who were elected prior to our 2017 Annual Meeting, and any director appointed by the Board to replace any such director, directors may be removed with or without cause by the required stockholder vote.
+Directors who were elected prior to our 2017 Annual Meeting, and any director appointed by the Board to replace any such director, would continue to be removable only for cause by the required stockholder vote.